Janet D. Talerico, Executive Director

 MISSION STATEMENT: Armstrong County Area Agency on Aging is committed to plan, organize, convene, program, and fund, where possible, quality services, preserving the dignity and rights of older adults and advocating for their diverse needs.

 This Web site should not be used to convey consumer-specified concerns, emergencies or allegations of abuse or neglect.

 ELDER ABUSE REPORTS: Reports of elder abuse (age 60 and over) can be made (anonymously, if neccessary) 24 hours a day, seven days a week by calling 724-548-3290 or 1-800-368-1066.
 All reports are investigated by a trained Protective Service Care Manager.

-APPRISE can also help you save money by determining eligibility for the Low Income Subsidy (LIS), which can lower your prescription co-pays and premiums and cover the cost of the ‘donut hole” (coverage gap), or your eligibility for the Medicare Savings Program (MSP), which can help you lower or eliminate your Part B premium and possibly help with the payment of your Medicare Part A and Part B cost-sharing.
 The Pennsylvania Health Law Project (PHLP), which is a partner of the APPRISE Program, can also provide information on these programs, in addition to providing information on access to healthcare for low-income consumers, the elderly, and persons with disabilities.
-You can assess their link at http://www.phlp.org/.
+You can access their link at http://www.phlp.org/.

 Here is information for the Yellow Dot program.

 ◦ Medical Transportation